Uniswap/docs/docs/V3/guides/04-flash-callback.md

 `sqrtPriceLimitX96`: This value limits the price that the swap can change the pool to.
 Remember that price is always expressed in the pool contract as `token1` in terms of `token0`.
 This is useful for circumstances where the user wants to swap *up until* a certain price.
 For this example, we will set it to 0 to effectively make the argument inactive.

 `deadline`: this is the timestamp after which the transaction will revert, to protect the transaction from dramatic changes in price environment that can happen if the transaction is pending for too long.
-For this example we will set it far in the future for the sake of simplicity.
+For this example, we will set it far in the future for the sake of simplicity.

 The first swap takes the `amount1` that we withdrew from the original pool, and passes that amount as the input amount for a single swap that trades a fixed input for the maximum amount of possible output.
 It calls this function on the pool determined by our previous token pair, but with the next fee tier in our list of three.